Memories sought from Brighton Dome’s 150-year history as a performance venue

 “The visitors to Brighton . . . will be surprised and gratified to find how successfully this place, formerly a neglected adjunct of the Pavilion stables, has been converted into one of the most agreeable halls for a promenade concert or exhibition in any town in the kingdom . . .
 The fantastical and whimsical taste of George IV does not appear so unsuitable to a place of this description, which will be devoted to miscellaneous uses of display, festivity and entertainment.”

-Since then an array of artists have graced the stages including early jazz pioneers, the Southern Syncopated Orchestra, world famous singer, actor and activist Paul Robeson, David Bowie and the Rolling Stones.
+Since then an array of artists have graced the stages including early jazz pioneers, the Southern Syncopated Orchestra, world famous singer, actor and activist Paul Robeson, and David Bowie.
 Pink Floyd, whose first appearance was supporting the late great Jimi Hendrix, famously debuted their classic Dark Side of the Moon album live at Brighton Dome in January 1972.
 In 1974 the venue hosted ABBA’s victory in the Eurovision Song Contest with Waterloo.

 Brighton Dome’s various guises over the past 150 years have also included a cavalry barracks, a WW1 military hospital for Indian soldiers and a roller skating rink.